Code-Institute-Submissions/UCFD-resume-project/README.md

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

         1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
+At the top of each page there is a clean navigation bar, each link describes the page they will end up at clearly.
         2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.

     3. As a First Time Visitor, I want to look through their portfolio to understand what their skillset and personality is and if they are competent.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+I also want to locate their social media links to see their content on social media to determine how trusted and known they are.

 	    1. Once the new visitor has read the about me and resume, they will notice the contact section.
         2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.